Prospective Students Applying

 Successful candidates will demonstrate a desire to rigorously reevaluate their artistic practice, and also show a strong grasp of the technical craft, historical background, and current practice of their discipline, with an interest in the equivalent vocabularies and practices of other disciplines.Applications for admission are accepted once per year.
 Applications and portfolios are reviewed and evaluated by a committee of faculty within the applicant's chosen discipline.
 Approximately 12 candidates per discipline are selected from this pool and invited to interview at Bard - for 2014 interviews will be held on Saturday, March 15.
 Initial admission offers are made in late March; admitted students must pay a $500 enrollment deposit at the time of acceptance in order to secure their position in the program.
 Candidates placed on our wait list may be accepted at any point through April.

 Students must commence the program with the upcoming summer session.
 Deferment of admission is not permitted.
 Admitted candidates who cannot attend the upcoming summer session must reapply to the program for consideration in a future year.
 The 2014 summer session begins with first-year orientation on June 6 and ends on August 1.

 We do not require the GRE, and we do not have any grade point average requirements.
 An undergraduate degree is not required for admission; an applicant's life experience may take the place of an undergraduate degree.

 If you have already used SlideRoom in a previous year or for another school, you should use your existing login ID so that any portfolio materials and recommendations previously uploaded will be available to you.
 Please note that you will have to start a new 2015 application - you cannot continue an application you started for 2014.

 You may log in and out as many times as you need to complete the application.
-Please do not submit it until you have completed all sections, uploaded all portfolio items, and paid the application fee.
+You will not be able to submit until you have completed all sections, uploaded all required items, and paid the application fee.
 You CAN submit before all recommenders have uploaded their reference letters, and you can edit their information after you submit, so don't let that deter you from submitting early.